-Calderdale Garden Communities will promote a sustainable way of living.
-The communities will include homes for all, new schools, community facilities and shops as well as a mosaic of landscape spaces - all easily and safely accessible by cycling and walking.
+Calderdale Garden Communities will promote a sustainable way of living in line with the Council's commitment to help combat climate change.
+The communities will deliver low energy, high performance buildings including homes for all, new schools, community facilities and shops as well as a mosaic of landscape spaces - all easily and safely accessible by cycling and walking.
 Streets will be designed for people over private vehicles.
 They will be places where active travel and public modes of transport are the most convenient, appealing, and efficient choices for short journeys.